ARY Laguna announces H&S Real Estate as platinum agent in Dubai

-DUBAI: ARY Laguna DHA City -Pakistan’s first artificial beach and resort housing project- announced Middle East’s top real estate agency, H&S Real Estate, as its platinum agent in Middle East and UK, ARY News reported on Tuesday.
+DUBAI: ARY Laguna DHA City -Pakistan’s first artificial beach and resort housing project- on Tuesday announced H&S Real Estate and Aeon & Trisl as its platinum agents in the Middle East and UK respectively.

-The announcement was made in a ceremony attended by President and CEO ARY Digital Network Mr Salman Iqbal and Managing Director H&S Real Estate Emad Haq in Dubai where both the parties expressed confidence in the viability and success of the revolutionary real-estate project.
+The announcement for Middle East platinum agent was made in a ceremony attended by President and CEO ARY Digital Network Mr Salman Iqbal and Managing Director H&S Real Estate Emad Haq in Dubai where both the parties expressed confidence in the viability and success of the revolutionary real-estate project.

 “This is an entirely different project so we appointed agencies after a lot of scrutiny and diligence, as people know H&S is the number one real estate company in the Middle East and they have a truly international clientele so this partnership will make ARY Laguna DHA City a global brand,” said Salman Iqbal.